v3rsr/liberate/README.md

 4. Make the necessary changes and commit them to the new branch.
 5. Push the branch to your forked repository on GitHub.
 6. Create a pull request from the new branch to the original repository.

-## License

-The T-3 app is licensed under the MIT License.
-See the `LICENSE` file for more information.